tgasla/GVirtuS/README.md

 To add new tests, simply place your test code in any existing .cu file inside the tests directory.
 You can also create new .cu files if you wish; just make sure to include them as source files in [tests/CMakeLists.txt](tests/CMakeLists.txt#L24).

-## Updating and Restarting

 After making local changes to the GVirtuS source or tests, you can re-run the `make run-gvirtus-tests` command.

-> [!NOTE]
-> The `make run-gvirtus-dev-local` command starts a Docker container with all necessary GVirtuS dependencies and mounts your local repository files required.
-This means your local changes are automatically used inside the container, making development and testing fast and efficient.

-> [!NOTE]
-> The `make run-gvirtus-tests` command does **not** start a new container.
-Instead, it opens a new shell inside the already running backend container and executes the GVirtuS tests there.

 # ⚠️ Disclaimers